Tweety and the Magic Gems

 Tweety and the Magic Gems, known in Japan as Tweety's Hearty Party (トゥイティーのハーティーパーティー, Tuitī no Hātī Pātī), is a party video game developed by Kotobuki System and published by Kemco in 2001 for Game Boy Advance.
-The game was available at the launch of the console.
+The game was a launch title in Japan and Europe.

 Gameplay

 Tweety and the Magic Gems is a party video game.
 The gameplay is presented in the form of a traditional board game.
 With each turn, the player must draw a card and move the number of spaces indicated on the card.
 They must find the required amount of gems scattered within city sub-boards.
 Spaces on the board include item shops and other random events.
 Most spaces will trigger a brief minigame competition.
 The game features 16 minigames, 50 different items, and maps with more than 200 spaces on each board.

 Plot

 Tweety wanders through the Deep Dark Woods to escape from Sylvester and finds a box.
 He opens the box, unleashing dark magic, turning his feet to stone.
 Suddenly, the Enchanted Queen of the Deep Dark Woods, who is really Granny, finds out about this and summons Bugs Bunny, Daffy Duck, Porky Pig, Sylvester, Yosemite Sam, and Marc Antony to help her break the spell.
 To do this, the Looney Tunes must travel around the world in search of the five Magic Gems to harness their powers.
 However, if they don't collect the powers of the five gems before Tweety's entire body turns to stone, Tweety will remain that way forever.